Jakarta travel guide: Best places to visit, dine and stay

 How much can a trip to Jakarta cost?

-Expect to spend around USD 106–USD 171 (SGD 144- 230)) per day as a couple on a trip to Jakarta.
+Expect to spend around USD 106–USD 171 (RM 490 – 787) per day as a couple on a trip to Jakarta.
 This includes food, travel, sightseeing and accommodation expenses.
-If you’re looking to spend a luxury vacation in Jakarta, you might have to shell out around USD 212–USD 717 (SGD 286- 970) per day for two people.
+If you’re looking to spend a luxury vacation in Jakarta, you might have to shell out around USD 212–USD 717 (RM 976 – 3302) per day for two people.
 Besides travel, food and sightseeing expenses, this estimate includes average stay tariffs for luxury hotels or vacation rentals.

 Best time to visit Jakarta